Would you go on a Salmon Farm tour if you could? BC salmon farmers will welcome you on one of their beautiful farms on the ocean.

 The boat ride is indeed scenic, you will see lovely little coastline homes climbing up rocky beaches.
 You will see boats and canoes and kayaks docked, or bobbing along in the ocean.

-You may see whales, you will see sea lions, and birds…and just maybe, bears along the waters edge.
+You may see whales, you will see sea lions, and birds…and just maybe, bears along the water’s edge.
+You will see fish frolicking in net pens that allows them to relish in the wonders of the Pacific Ocean.

 Some days the ocean looks like it is spread across a bed of emeralds, and some days the ocean looks like sparkling sapphires.

 On the farm you will meet the most caring farmers who will welcome you warmly.
-These men and women really love what they do.
+These people really love what they do.
 These fishes are in their care for 3 to 4 years, they care for them, feed them, monitor them and will tell you funny stories of their idiosyncrasies.

-Pristine is an overused word, but on a BC salmon farm that is what you will see – pristine waters and glisteningly healthy fish.
+Pristine is an overused word, but on a BC salmon farm that is what you will see – pristine waters and glistening healthy fish.

 SeaWestNews